GSA-TTS/identity-handbook/_articles/appdev-risc-ruby-worker-jobs.md

 The lifecycle of a job:

 1. User performs an action that triggers a notification (such as changing their MFA)
-2. IDP enqueues a job
+2. IdP enqueues a job
     - The JWT payload is constructed and signed in the foreground, and the entire payload body is persisted temporarily as a job argument
     - See [data](#data) for payload contents
 3. Worker host picks up the job and sends it